MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 There are various tools for this (rvm, chruby, rbenv).
 In the past MO used rvm, but it caused havoc on the vm.
-We recently switched to rbenv on the vm.
+We recently switched to rbenv.
 @mo-nathan used chruby most recently because it was already installed.
-For chruby you need to run:
+For chruby, run:
 ```sh
 ruby-build $RUBY_VERSION ~/.rubies/ruby-$RUBY_VERSION
    chruby $RUBY_VERSION